New Order (Indonesia): Political Islam

-Under Suharto political Islamists were suppressed, and religious Muslims were carefully watched by the Indonesian government.
+Under Suharto, political Islamists were suppressed and religious Muslims were carefully watched by the Indonesian government.
 Several Christian Generals who served under Suharto like Leonardus Benjamin Moerdani actively persecuted religious Muslims in the Indonesian armed forces, which was described as being "anti-Islamic", denying religious Muslims promotions, and preventing them from praying in the barracks and banning them from even using the Islamic greeting As-salamu alaykum, and these anti-Islamic policies were entirely supported by Suharto, despite Suharto being a Muslim himself, since he considered political Islam a threat to his power.
 The Christian General Theo Syafei, who also served under Suharto, spoke out against political Islam coming to power in Indonesia, and insulted the Qur'an and Islam in remarks which were described as Islamophobic.
-Furthermore, the hijab was also banned briefly (1980–1991) in state schools.
+Furthermore, the hijab was banned from 1982 to 1991 in state schools.
+Although prohibition ended in 1991, wearing hijab in public was still seen as taboo until the 2000s.